sunpy/sunpy-SEP/SEP-0002-revised.md

 1. The list of initial Project Members will be drawn up and added to the SunPy website.
 2. A communication channel private to the Project Members will be created where discussions and announcements of votes can take place.
-3. A Ombudsperson will be nominated by The Board and confimed by the initial group of project members.
+3. A Ombudsperson will be nominated by The Board and confirmed by the initial group of project members.
 4. Nomination of new Project Members will be solicited and confirmed by the initial project members.
 5. The process for electing the initial Steering Committee will be followed as laid out above.